 31. NO SLASHING FOR AGES 12U AND BELOW

-Penalty, on the first offense, if a batter squares to bunt and then swings at the pitch, (with or without baserunners), the batter is out, the runners go back to their bases, and the head coach is ejected from the game.
+Penalty, on the first offense, if a batter squares to bunt and then swings at the pitch, (with or without base-runners), the batter is out; if there are base-runners, they go back to their bases, and the head coach is ejected from the game.
 There are no "warnings" regarding slashing.

 32. INTENTIONAL WALKS